-Citizens of the Member States of the EU, the EEA States and Switzerland may receive child allowance irrespective of whether they have a settlement permit or a residence permit.
-The same applies to nationals of Serbia and Montenegro, Bosnia-Herzegovina, Morocco, Tunisia and Turkey on the basis of the respective bilateral agreements if they are liable to pay contributions for unemployment benefit under the terms of their employment in Germany or, for example, if they draw unemployment or sickness benefit.
+Citizens of the Member States of the EU , the EEA States and Switzerland may receive child allowance irrespective of whether they have a settlement permit or a residence permit.
+The same applies to nationals of Serbia and Montenegro, Bosnia-Herzegovina, Morocco, Tunisia and Turkey on the basis of the respective bilateral agreements if they are liable to pay contributions to unemployment insurance under the terms of their employment in Germany or, for example, if they are receiving unemployment or sickness benefit.

-Those working on the basis of a service contract or who have been sent to Germany on temporary assignments by employers resident abroad are not eligible for child allowance even if they have a settlement permit or residence permit for the purpose of gainful employment.
+Those working on the basis of a service contract or who have been sent to Germany on temporary assignments by employers resident abroad are not eligible for child allowance even if they have a permanent residence permit or residence permit for the purpose of gainful employment.

 Parental allowance compensates for loss of income following the birth of a child.
-After deducting taxes, social security payments and tax allowances, it amounts to 65-67% of the average monthly income available prior to birth, or a maximum of 1,800 euros, or a minimum of 300 euros.
+After deducting taxes, social security payments and tax allowances, it amounts to 65-67% of the average monthly income available prior to birth up to a maximum of 1,800 euro or a minimum of 300 euro.

-From 01/01/2015 onwards, a child’s father and mother may claim parental allowance in this form as "basic parental allowance" (Basiselterngeld) for a period of up to 14 months.
-The child’s parents can distribute this eligibility period between themselves as they wish.
-One parent may claim parental allowance for a maximum of twelve months; this period is extended by two further months if the parent’s partner is also involved in caring for the child.
+From 1 January 2015 onwards, a child’s mother and father may claim parental allowance in this form as "basic parental allowance" (Basiselterngeld) for a period of up to 14 months.
+The child’s parents can distribute this eligibility period among themselves as they wish.
+One parent may claim parental allowance for a maximum of twelve months; this period is extended by two further months if the parent’s partner is also involved in caring for the child for at least two months.
 Single parents are eligible to claim for the full 14-month period on their own.

 Mothers and fathers are eligible for parental allowance if